Jesus and Zacchaeus: Hope for the Outcast, the Rich, and Everyone in Between

 How often do you hear about someone becoming very sorrowful because they are very rich?
 Jesus even adds, “How hard it is for those who have riches to enter the kingdom of God!”
 (Luke 18:24).
 Jesus is not saying that the rich won’t be saved; what Jesus says is that “The things which are impossible with men are possible with God.”
 (Luke 18:27)

-With these stories in mind, I want you to consider the story of Zacchaeus, found in Luke 19:1-10.
+With these stories in mind, please consider the story of Zacchaeus, found in Luke 19:1-10.

 Zacchaeus